Explanation of Degree Programs

 The Department of Applied Engineering, Safety & Technology houses three nationally accredited degree programs designed to prepare you for a successful post-college career.
 Each of these programs of study carefully combine theoretical instruction with hands-on, experiential preparation.

 Applied Engineering and Technology Management (AETM, AET)

 The Bachelor of Science (AETM) program prepares applied engineers, technologists, and technical managers with qualifications in general education, technological literacy, a technology option, and management.
 If you select this major, you’ll gain experience with the University’s general education requirements, a broad perspective of what technology is and what it does, as well as focusing on a technical option of your choice.
-Along with this preparation, you may also take some management courses to prepare you for your professional career.
+You will also take some management courses to prepare you for your professional career.
 An Associate degree (AET) option is available if you are looking for a technical degree without the management component.
-Both degrees are designed so that if you decide at a later time that you want to change your AET degree to AETM, you can do so without losing the credit for courses you've already taken.
+The associate's degree track is designed so that if you decide at a later time that transition into a bachelor's degree, you can do so without losing the credit for courses you've already taken.

-AETM Technical Options: Advanced Manufacturing Technology, Computer-Aided Drafting & Design, Construction Technology, General Industrial Technology, Graphic Communication, Nanofabrication Technology, Robotics & Control Systems, Safety Technology (AET onl).
+AET/M Technical Options: Advanced Manufacturing Technology, Computer-Aided Drafting & Design, Construction Technology, General Industrial Technology, Graphic Communication, Nanofabrication Technology, Robotics & Control Systems, Safety Technology (AET only).